Are you looking for the best way to create 3D...

 Source: SPAR3D [3]

 LIDAR shows its strengths in all construction phases where precision and small details are important.
 While photogrammetry provides good results for larger distances, LIDAR can bring its advantages to bear in small and angled construction areas.
 This is the case in shell construction, for example.
-Once the data has been captured, the 3D model is analysed directly in the CAD system of your choice and used further.
+The 3D model is analysed and used directly in the CAD system of your choice after data acquisition.

 Limits of the LIDAR